gardener-attic/component-cli/docs/reference/component-cli_oci_tags.md

-## components-cli oci copy
+## component-cli oci tags

-Copies a oci artifact from a registry to another
+Lists all tags of artifact reference

 ### Synopsis

-Copy copies a artifact from a source to a target registry.
-The artifact is copied without modification.
+tags lists all tags for a specific artifact reference that is known by the registry.

 ```
-components-cli oci copy SOURCE_ARTIFACT_REFERENCE TARGET_ARTIFACT_REFERENCE [flags]
+component-cli oci tags ARTIFACT_REFERENCE [flags]
 ```

 ### Options